danog/MadelineProtoDocs/docs/docs/UPDATES.md

 ## Self-restart on webhosts

-When running the `loop()` method via web, MadelineProto will automatically enable a **magical self-restart hack** (callback ID `restarter`), to keep the bot running even on webhosts with limited execution time.
+When running the event handler via web, MadelineProto will automatically enable a **magical self-restart hack** (callback ID `restarter`), to keep the bot running even on webhosts with limited execution time.

 Locking will also be handled automatically (as well as disconnection from the user that opened the page), so even if you start the script via web several times, only one instance will be running at a time (no need to do flocking manually!).